Wants to Meet Up

-After having worked in the community sector for a number of years, I decided to quit my job after a meal with a 68 year old stranger left me thinking about life and new beginnings.
+After having worked in the community sector for a number of years, I decided to quit my job after a meal with a 67 year old stranger left me thinking about life and new beginnings.
 I packed what I needed into my backpack in search of new experiences, new adventures, new places to call home, new connections, new insights into life and just an openness to experiencing all that life has to offer.
-It began in New Zealand in June 2014, where a 6 month stay turned into a year, where on the advice of the 68 year old stranger, I decided to start my trip, deciding maybe I'd like to learn to snowboard, then went on to live and work in a yoga ashram for 4 months, volunteered and helpx-ed my way around working on an environmental conservation project, transcribing Buddhist talks and getting involved in the Christchurch earthquake rebuild.
-The journey then took me back to Australia for a couple of months where I worked in a ski field, and then to France for 6 months to follow my heart, but things happen or don't happen for a reason, and now after 2 years on the road, the next phase of my journey is taking me to Montreal where I'm looking to set up shop for a bit as I put my wayward legs to rest and find home.
+It began in New Zealand in June 2014, where on the advice of the 67 year old stranger, I decided to start my trip, deciding maybe I'd like to learn to snowboard, then went on to live and work in a yoga ashram for 4 months, volunteered and helpx-ed my way around working on an environmental conservation project, transcribing Buddhist talks and getting involved in the Christchurch earthquake rebuild.
+The journey then took me back to Australia for a couple of months, and then to France for 6 months to follow my heart, but things happen or don't happen for a reason, and now after 2 years on the road, the next phase of my journey is taking me to Montreal where I'm looking to set up shop for a bit as I put my wayward legs to rest and find home.
 I'm often asked why I chose Montreal and to be honest, no one seems satisfied with my answer as they wonder why I would leave a place like Australia for a cold place like Montreal.
 I tell them I just came on a feeling, and I like adventure and trying opposites.
 I've had warm for too long, and thought maybe cold would balance things out.
-Plus it'll give me some time to improve on my snowboarding as I never had the chance to really be around snow until recently in New Zealand, so I have many many years of snow adventures and snowman building to catch up on.
+Plus it'll give me some time to improve on my snowboarding as I never had the chance to really be around snow until recently, so I have many many years of snow adventures and snowman building to catch up on.

 “Someone once I asked me why I insist on taking the hard road?"
 I replied "Why do you assume I see two roads" - a great unknown author